MarijaRomanenkova/newsongbird/README.md

 1. Clone this repository to your desktop or open your terminal and then type $ git clone {the url to the GitHub repo} This clones the repo.

 2. cd into the new folder and type. $ npm install.
 This installs the required dependencies.
+3.
+4. Open second termonal and type $ npx json-server -p 3500 -w data/db.json

-3. To run the React project. $ npm start.
+5. To run the React project type $ npm start in the first terminal window.

-4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+6. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.